chanhman/walkthedog/README.md

 ## API Layer

+> What does the API layer between the front and back end look like?
+Which routes are needed to display all the data in the wireframes and handle all potential actions?

 One of the reasons of using Supabase is because they give its users a set of methods to access and modify table data.
 More information about it can be viewed here: https://supabase.com/docs/guides/api/creating-routes?language=javascript#rest-api

 Below is an example of an API layer that enables users to book time and edit their information such as their profile and what dogs they own.